Naphthalene poisoning: Tobacco

 Tobacco is also a source of exposure, creating an estimated range of 0.3 to 4 micrograms of naphthalene inhalation per cigarette that is consumed.
 A regular pack a day smoker on average would be inhaling amounts of 6-80 micrograms of naphthalene daily, which is a small and negligible amount of naphthalene, and is similar in magnitude to normal exposure near highways and areas where car exhaust is frequently inhaled or consumed.
 The naphthalene within cigarettes is different to other sources of naphthalene.
 The naphthalene that is produced in cigarette smoke is bound to other particles and is not presented as a free vapour, meaning the exposure is small.
 Naphthalene exposure is usually insignificant unless exposed to large amounts of naphthalene within production or being near proximity of a product that contains naphthalene.
 Naphthalene levels within an area are very unstable and frequently change over time and space.
 Due to this variance, sampling protocols must be conducted carefully and are usually analysed using different analytical methods.

 Natural occurrence

 Naphthalene has also been found to be secreted by termites in order to protect their nests.
 The termites use naphthalene to repel ants and any intruders who try to invade their nests.
 This naphthalene produced is not only toxic for the insects but can also affect humans in the same way.
-Naphthalene poisoning via termite nest was featured in the eleventh episode of the first season of the American television medical drama House, "Detox", where the final diagnosis ended up as acute naphthalene poisoning as a result of a termite nest being contained within the walls of the patient's bedroom, leading him to inhale naphthalene in his sleep and becoming sick.
+Naphthalene poisoning via termite nest was featured in the eleventh episode of the first season of the American television medical drama House, "Detox", where the final diagnosis ended up as acute naphthalene poisoning as a result of a termite nest being contained within the walls of the patient's bedroom, leading him to inhale naphthalene in his sleep and become sick.